Wisepops logo

 Website exit surveys also come in handy for landing page optimization and copy validation.

-They can help identify the content and copy that resonate with your audience.
+They can help identify the content and popup copy that resonate with your audience.

 This is particularly true if you’re running ads and using custom landing pages tailored to your audience, instead of sending everybody to the same page.
 These targeted visitors tend to have a higher than normal bounce rate, but they are still important, so you want to reduce this bounce rate.